 When you will have a look at your Theme now, you will understand why there are no templates in your theme directory as of now.
 If you don’t, then here is why.
 You will see that your original theme is the ‘child theme,’ all the templates for it are part of the directory of the parent theme.

 One mystery still remains unsolved though, the one of being able to access and edit these files without any damage to the parent theme.
 It’s not that tough actually.
 You only need to copy the template, the one you want to edit into the child theme directory from the parent theme directory.
 Anything that exists (even if copied) in the child theme directory is always given preference by WordPress as it first searches the child theme directory for templates, and only refers to the parent theme directory if the appropriate file is not found.
 After having that mystery solved, let’s move to the main topic, which is how to make the structural changes in your site.

 There are actually two ways to go about it.
 I will share with you both the ways and then you can choose whatever works for you.

 Go to your FTP client and drag and drop from first Remote to Local and then back to Remote.

-Don’t worry, by following the above steps, you are not deleting anything from remote, it is just that you firstly making a copy on your machine and then copying that to different location form there.
+Don’t worry, by following the above steps, you are not deleting anything from remote, it is just that you first make a copy on your machine and then copy that to a different location from there.